 I now provide both strategy and copywriting services to businesses who are looking to have their voice heard in a way that doesn’t shame or blame their audience.
-That doesn’t further engage in systemic oppression of others.
+That doesn’t purposely trigger their readers.

 And of course since I’m Type A and have a strategist/systems background … I have a framework for how we do this.

 The work I do with my clients is grounded in your vision and values, not online trends.
 Your vision, values and messaging are the foundation on which the rest of your business is built.
 Forget about knowing your ideal client for just a moment.
 If you don’t first know your foundation it’s hard to build a business that is aligned with what’s important to you.